Subaru Tribeca Insurance Rates

 Rates are averaged for all Subaru Tribeca models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief summary of the ideas that were covered in the charts and tables above.
+The following list is a review of the primary concepts that were touched on above.

-- Drivers considered higher risk that tend to have accidents or serious violations may pay on average $1,660 more annually to buy Subaru Tribeca insurance
+- Drivers who have several accidents or serious violations may pay on average $1,660 more per year than a safer driver

 Rate Tables and Charts